 Time-series forecasting enables us to predict likely future values for a dataset based on historical time-series data.
 Time-series data collectively represents how a system, process, or behavior changes over time.
-When we accumulate millions of data points over a time period, we can build models to predict the next set of values likely to occur.
+When you accumulate millions of data points over a time period, you can build models to predict the next set of values likely to occur.

 Time-series predictions can be used to:

-In this time-series forecasting example, we will demonstrate how to integrate TimescaleDB with R, Apache MADlib, and Python to perform various time-series forecasting methods.
-We will be using New York City taxicab data that is also used in our Hello Timescale Tutorial.
+This time-series forecasting example demonstrates how to integrate TimescaleDB with R, Apache MADlib, and Python to perform various time-series forecasting methods.
+It uses New York City taxicab data that is also used in the Hello Timescale Tutorial.
 The dataset contains information about all yellow cab trips in New York City in January 2016, including pickup and dropoff times, GPS coordinates, and total price of a trip.
-We seek to extract some interesting insights from this rich dataset, build a time-series forecasting model, as well as explore the use of various forecasting and machine learning tools.
+You can extract some interesting insights from this rich dataset, build a time-series forecasting model, and explore the use of various forecasting and machine learning tools.

-First, let’s create our schema and populate our tables.
+First, let's create the schema and populate the tables.
 Download the file

 forecast.sql and execute the following command: